 In January 2011 Trinity moved into a multi million purpose designed building.
 Unlike so many 'off the shelf' new builds this bespoke design reflects the school's character and ethos in both its shape and design features.
 "It takes a village to raise a child": at Trinity the public spaces, the Library, Refectory and Trinity Hall surround the ground floor internal village green where pupils gather before the day begins and at break and lunchtime.

 Although a relatively small site every visitor to the school has commented on its tardis like quality with a sense of spaciousness and beauty.
 The building is enhanced by magnificent views of the neighbouring Manor House Gardens.
 The school's art studios particularly benefit from the light and space of the gardens.

 The building also includes surprisingly spacious sports halls, gymnasium and football area.
 An outside learning deck above ground floor rooms enhances external spaces.
-A small chapel was consecrated for prayer and meditation by the Bishop of Southwark and a Muslim prayer room further emphasises the school's inclusive character.
+A small chapel was consecrated for prayer and meditation by the Bishop of Southwark and a Muslim prayer room is provided when requested.

 Additional Physical Education activities take place off site at Old Colfians, Tudor Sports and other facilities.

 We are grateful to Manor House Gardens User's Group with whom we have agreed limited use of the facilities in the gardens for half an hour a day on four lunchtimes and some PE lessons.

 The rich and vibrant colour scheme in the school is derived from the Trinity icon that has been so strong focus in the school's journey of transformation.
 It further emphasises that Trinity is 'no ordinary school'.